 What seems like just a red gum is actually the painful condition of the root called FORL

 The short video below is an example of how painful this is.
-This cat is completely anesthetized, yet when we tap its premolar teeth it moves it’s jaw in obvious pain.
+This cat is completely anesthetized, yet when we gently touch its premolar teeth with a probe it moves its jaw in obvious pain.

 It is the periodontal disease that is occurring out of sight and below the gum line that causes the most problem.
 This is the area we thoroughly need to address when we clean a pets teeth under anesthesia.

-We take this problem seriously, and spend considerable time caring for this problem.
+We take this problem seriously, and spend considerable time caring for pets with dental disease.
 Many dogs and cats are brought to us in advanced states of dental disease.
 Their teeth are infected and rotting out, and they have tremendous odor (severe halitosis) from the infection.
 For animals that have such keen senses of smell this chronic odor is very irritating.
+The stress on their internal organs due to the tremendous infections in their mouths can cause problems with the liver, kidneys, and heart valves.

 Dogs and cats with advanced dental disease need to be anesthetized, given a thorough oral exam, and have dental radiographs.
 They are closely monitored during the procedure, and all their dental problems are taken care of.
 This takes considerable time and effort on our staff.